Pictured here on tour in the UK.

 Friends test ride it for us.

-Before I sum things up, I'd like to make a comment about tandem mileage (miles ridden).
+Before I close, I'd like to make a comment about tandem mileage (miles ridden).
 You can see that for most of the bikes in our fleet, I have reported the total miles we've ridden each bike, so far, or while we owned it for the ones that are no longer in our fleet.
-If you add things up, in the 24 years since 1994 (that's when we started keeping mileage records), we have put on right at 60,000 miles of tandem riding (as of January, 2018).
+If you add things up, in the 28 years since 1994 (that's about when we started keeping detailed tandem mileage records, by bike), we have put on almost 70,000 miles of tandem riding on the bikes listed here (as of January 1, 2022).
+That figure includes test bikes, demo bikes, and review bikes that we've ridden lots of miles on since opening Tandem Diversity.
 In that time we have had the habit of riding quite often daily recreational rides for fitness and for relationship tending.
 We have made the tandem(s) a major part of most vacations during that time, going on numerous tours.
-If you add in the first 14 years of our tandem experience, not included in the above figures, you would come up with something over 70,000 miles.
-So, we certainly plan to see 100,000 tandem miles in our lifetime.
-I find it very interesting when couples claim to have ridden 100's of thousands of miles tandem.
-I don't know where they get the time, but I can tell you that tandem riding is a major focus of our life, and has been for many years, and we still don't have 100,000 lifetime tandem miles yet.
-Are those reports really accurate?
-Or are they inflated estimates?
-Take that for what you will.
+If you add in the first 14 years of our tandem experience, not included in the above figures, you would come up with a considerably higher figure, but I won't give an overinflated estimate (such as we believe many couples do), but will just rather state that, in our lifetime we will ride over 100,000 tandem miles, hopefully as many as 125,000 to 150,000 miles.
+For specific reporting we'll stick just to the numbers we can document through bike computer/GPS recording, ie: since about 1994.

 So, that's the tour of the tandem ownership and experience of the Owings Family and Tandem Diversity in the 42 years and counting that we have been tandem riders and travelers.
 As I wrote at the top of this summary, our credibility in your eyes, the reader and potential customer, should be based in large measure on our ability to frame answers to your questions and problems on the basis of broad experience.
 We have that experience and stand ready to help you, no matter where you are on your tandem journey or relationship.